 - the acid comes from juice from one lemon along with some red wine vinegar

 - you need to add some sugar and salt to balance out the tart

 Simply whisk all of the ingredients together without the olive oil, then pour it in using a thin, steady stream while whisking continuously.
 Couldn't be easier!
 As always, give the salad dressing a taste and adjust any of the ingredients as needed.

 I tend to like a lot of variety when I make salads.
 This recipe is sure to pack a ton of flavor into each bite.
 Be sure to slice all of the vegetables thin!

 - Kalamata olives - be sure to buy the kind that don't have pits

 - freshly minced oregano

-- You can chop all of the ingredients and store them separately.
+- Chop all of the ingredients and store them separately.
 Likewise, you can mix up the dressing and keep everything refrigerated until ready to use.
-Then, all you’d need to do is toss everything together just before serving.
+Then, all you'd need to do is toss everything together just before serving.
 This is your best option if you want to do the work ahead of time but still enjoy a fresh, crisp Greek salad.